machinable-org/machinable/docs/README.md

           width: 176,
           height: 25,
           value: "
-          Save results to local and remote locations, or use temporary store during development "
+          Save results to local and remote locations, or use temporary storage during development "
         },
         {